robert/robert.github.com/_posts/2100-01-01-pfabX-batch-stream.md

 Ruby's `each_line` method reads the open file one line at a time, and passes each line into the *block* (the code between `do` and `end`) to be processed. `each_line` doesn't read another line from the file until the block has finished executing for the previous one.

 Inside the block we use `parse_raw_log_line` to parse the single line into a single message, and then use `add_message_to_stats` to add the message into our aggregate stats-so-far.
 Once the block has finished executing, the Ruby *interpreter* (the program that executes our Ruby code) is able to throw away (or *garbage collect*) the data for both the raw line and processed message, since it can see that the program won't reference them again.
-This means that the Ruby interpreter can reuse the piece of memory in which they were stored to load the next line and message.
+This means that the Ruby interpreter can reuse the piece of memory in which they were stored to store future values instead.

 Our streaming program therefore requires much less memory to run than our batch one.
 It doesn't need to simultaneously hold in memory the entire raw contents of the file, plus the entire processed output.
 Instead, at any one time it only needs to store a single raw line and a single processed message.

-Note that my claims of memory optimization are a high-level simplification; the exact behavior of the Ruby interpreter is more complex and harder to predict than this.
+Note that my claims of memory optimization are a high-level simplification, and the exact behavior of the Ruby interpreter is complex and hard to predict.
 However, we can still say with confidence that the streaming program will use less memory than the batch, even if we can't say exactly how much less without measuring.

 ## Code cleanliness

 "You said that streaming code is often more complex than batch code, but that streaming code snippet you wrote just now didn't look too bad," I hear you say.
 No, but that was on easy mode.
 As I mentioned briefly at the start of this post, WhatsApp message logs aren't arranged neatly, one per line.
 Instead, if a message body contains a newline, the message logs will contain a newline too.

 ```
-7/28/19, 11:07 PM - Kumar: With my family.
-And I have very few photos of him on this device
-7/28/19, 11:07 PM - Harold: Here's an idea for the next time you return.
-Sample Message that is split over two-lines.
+7/28/19, 11:07 PM - Guarav: I'm going to write a message split over many lines.
+This is a new line but the same message.
+This is another new line.
+I'm out of control.
-7/30/19, 11:03 PM - Kumar: More messages
+7/30/19, 11:03 PM - Kimi: Well I never.
 ```

 This unfortunate fact messes up our nice simple rule of "one log line per message", and makes both our batch and streaming approaches more complex.
 Now when we're processing a log line, we don't immediately know whether it is the end of the message or whether the message will be continued on the next line.
 We only know that a message has ended when we process the next log line and find that a new message has started.
 Then we have to go *back* to the message that we were previously assembling, and add it to our stats and do whatever other processing we want to do on it, before resuming our parsing of our *new* message.